Lewis B. Gunckel: Grant administration

+Congress

 In 1872, Gunckel was elected to the Forty-third United States Congress from Ohio's 4th congressional district.
 He served on the military committee, became conspicuous in the House by his relentless opposition to public corruption and organized raids on the national treasury.
 He voted to repeal the bill known as the "salary grab," and always refused to accept the salary due him under the retroactive clause of that law.
 He was a frequent speaker, both on the floor of the House and in public meetings, on the need for cheap transportation.
 In 1874, Gunckel was unanimously nominated by his party for re-election, but the country was suffering from the financial Panic of 1873 and was torn by the temperance movement.
 These brought about a political revolution in Ohio and resulted in the election of Democrat John A. McMahon, Gunckel's law partner.
 Gunckel was nominated again in 1884, but declined to run.